 So, malaria is linked to the environment because the agent responsible for malaria transmission, which is the Anopheles, begins its life cycle in stagnant water.
 If there were no stagnant water, there would be no malaria.
 But can we imagine this world in Africa?
 The answer is NO. But it is not a fatality.
 Given the situation, we must put in place effective strategies to fight against the disease.

-Impact Santé Afrique: Since malaria is fatally linked to the environment that we cannot change, does that mean that we can never achieve a 100% malaria elimination?
+Impact Santé Afrique: Since malaria is fatally linked to the environment we cannot change, does that mean that we can never achieve 100% malaria elimination?

 Dr. Etienne Fondjo: We must work to achieve this: a world with vectors, but without malaria.
 It’s the European context today.
-This means that as we fight against the vector, we also prevent humans who carry the plasmodium from being infected.
 Picture a world of anopheles but without malaria.

 Impact Santé Afrique: We hear a lot about mosquito resistance these days.
 What does it mean and what makes mosquitoes suddenly resistant to prevention methods?

 Dr. Etienne Fondjo: It is a rather important question you are asking and the definition is simple.
-Resistance is the ability of some insects to tolerate a legal dose that would kill individuals of the same species.
+Resistance is the ability of some insects to tolerate a lethal dose that would kill individuals of the same species.
 In other words, an insect is resistant when we subject this insect to a dose that kills insects of the same population, we realize that this insect does not die.
-It is a hereditary character, in the sense that its evolution or its expansion within the population is due to genetic contributions; either mutations or migrations.
+It is a hereditary character, in that its evolution or expansion within the population is due to genetic contributions; either mutations or selections.
 To put it simply, imagine that the office we are in, is an environment and everything inside is anopheles.
-These anopheles at the beginning do not carry any resistance gene, but if a mosquito that does enters this room; his gene will multiply and several mosquitoes that previously were sensitive in this room, will also become resistant as time goes by.
+This anopheles at the beginning does not carry any resistance gene, but if a mosquito does enters this room; his gene will multiply and several mosquitoes that previously were sensitive in this room, will also become resistant as time goes on.
 And unexpectedly, all the insects or anopheles in that environment will become resistant.

 This is a serious obstacle to our control strategies and it even jeopardizes the net interventions.
-Thanks to the VectorLink studies in 2018, we now have evidence that resistance has been found to the insecticides that we use in our nets, namely pyrethroids.
-The major vector, which is Anophele Gambiae, is resistant to this class of insecticides.
+Thanks to the VectorLink studies since 2018, we now have evidence that resistance has been found to certain types of insecticides we use on our nets, namely pyrethrinoids.
+The major vector, which is Anopheles gambiae s.l., is resistant to this class of insecticides.
 And this resistance is quite high in most sites in Cameroon.
-Hence the Insecticide Resistance Management Plan developed by the program.
+Hence the Insecticide Resistance Management Plan was developed by the program.
 We must get together to develop approaches to manage this resistance that is observed.

 Impact Santé Afrique: To conclude, what do we need to do, in your opinion, to boost the fight against malaria?

-Dr. Etienne Fondjo: The road is traced by the World Health Organization and the objectives for 2030 are quite clear.
+Dr. Etienne Fondjo: The World Health Organization traced the road, and the objectives for 2030 are quite clear.
 One of the pillars is to strengthen vector control, but it must be an integrated vector control because a single method will not be enough to eliminate malaria.
 For high-burden countries like ours, we need to move very quickly from transmission to elimination by 2030.
-To this end, one of the reasons for VectorLink’s existence is to support the National Malaria Control Program in building the technical capacity of its staff so that together we can have the know-how to implement the strategies that we will determine together.
+To this end, one of the reasons for VectorLink’s existence is to support the National Malaria Control Program in building the technical capacity of its staff so that together we can have the know-how to implement effective strategies.